cerberix-net/api-aspnetcore-frist/README.md

 ![](img/orb.jpg)

 <a name="2"></a>
-2. Hangfire supports a wide variety of persistent storage providers: [Sql Server](http://docs.hangfire.io/en/latest/configuration/using-sql-server.html) & [Redis](http://docs.hangfire.io/en/latest/configuration/using-redis.html) to name a few.
+2. Hangfire supports other storage providers: [Sql Server](http://docs.hangfire.io/en/latest/configuration/using-sql-server.html) & [Redis](http://docs.hangfire.io/en/latest/configuration/using-redis.html) to name a few.
 This configuration exercise is outside the scope of module.